kanru-wang/notes/simple_deployment.md

 Airflow orchestration tool can implement:
 - Time based scheduling
 - Inter-job dependencies
-- Start an AWS ECR container or EC2 instance
+- Start an AWS ECS container
+- ECS container downloads code, model, and config (task sequence file) from Artifactory
 - Integrate CloudWatch for logging and monitoring
 - The following 3 steps (which can also be done with Ansible).
 Notice that these 3 steps are run in a docker container running on AWS ECS.
     - Pull and pre-processing data